dixiyao/LLM-Academic-Writing/README.md

     url={\url{https://github.com/dixiyao/LLM-Academic-Writing}},
 }
 ```
+*LICENSE*: We are using the Apache 2.0 rather than MIT LICENSE.

 # Collaboration
 Contribution and collaboration are welcomed.
 Any tiny improvement via pull requests and collaboration will be appreciated.